penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation.md

 engineInputGHCSchema#/definitions/dailyOcupation
 ```

-Maximum and minimum values for teaching or activity time for teachers.
-This object indicates the kind of condition (estrict or ponderable) and if it should be adjusted the automatic calcultation in minutes at engine.
+Maximum and minimum values of teaching or activity time for teachers.
+This object indicates the type of condition (strict or weighting) and whether the automatic calculation in minutes in the engine should be set.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |